luisxcardozo/Recommender-Systems/NCF/README.md

 # OPTIMIZATION OF RECOMMENDATION SYSTEM WITH NEURAL COLLABORATIVE FILTERING FOR CPU IN TENSORFLOW
+Bhavani Subramanian<sup>1</sup>, Shankar Ratneshwaran<sup>2</sup>, Luis Cardozo<sup>2</sup>

+- 1 - Developer Product Division Machine Learning Translator - Shangai, Intel
+- 2 - Artificial Intelligence Center For Excellence at Intel – Santa Clara, TCS

 ## GOAL
 This tutorial will introduce you to CPU performance optimizations for recommendation systems with Neural Collaborative Filtering and provide performance improvements by:

 - Means to optimize Tensorflow* to run faster on CPU;
-- Ways to eliminate technology driven bottlenecks with Neural Collaborative Filtering;
+- Ways to eliminate technology driven bottlenecks via thread optimizations;

 ### ABSTRACT
 Tensorflow* CPU optimization for recommender systems with Neural Collaborative Filtering, on Intel® Xeon® processor-based platforms. xxxX improvement in performance for training on Intel® 8180 against an unoptimized run by solving bottlenecks with Neural Collaborative Filtering (NCF) framework with Neural Matrix Factorization (NeuMF) model as described in the Neural Collaborative Filtering paper.
-Current implementation is based on the code from the authors' NCF code and the Stanford implementation in the MLPerf Repo.

 Models’ performance is improved by leveraging Intel®’s highly optimized math routines for deep learning.
-This primitives library is called Intel® Math Kernel Library for Deep Neural Networks (MKL-DNN) and includes convolution, normalization, activation and inner product, and other primitives, and by reviewing bottleneck opportunities within the model’s sections.
+This primitives library is called Intel® Math Kernel Library for Deep Neural Networks (MKL-DNN) and includes convolution, normalization, activation and inner product, and other primitives, and by reviewing bottleneck opportunities with thread-optimization analysis.
 These steps are highly relevant as recent academic articles predict the development of non-static neural networks that increase memory and computational requirements, especially where accuracy minimization is paramount, like in the bio-med industry.

 KEYWORDS.
 Convolutional Neural Networks, Neural Collaborative Filtering, Recommender Systems, Tensorflow Optimization,